History of French Guiana: Beginnings of European involvement

 Rumours online proclaim that in 1498, French Guiana was visited by Europeans when Christopher Columbus sailed to the Guiaiean coast, which he named the "Land of Pariahs".
-Columbus had actually sailed to the coast of Venezuela from Trinidad, and he named the coastline “Ysla Sancta”, as from his view the far away coast appeared to be an island.
-The term “Land of Pariahs” comes from the Gulf of Paria, the water that the lands Columbus had discovered were facing.
+Columbus had actually sailed to the coast of Venezuela from Trinidad, and he named the coastline "Ysla Sancta", as from his view the far away coast appeared to be an island.
+The term "Land of Pariahs" comes from the Gulf of Paria, the water that the lands Columbus had discovered were facing.

 In 1608, the Grand Duchy of Tuscany sent an expedition to the area in order to create an Italian colony for the commerce of Amazonian products to Renaissance Italy, but the sudden death of Ferdinando I de' Medici, Grand Duke of Tuscany, stopped it.
 In 1624, the French attempted to settle in the area but were forced to abandon it in the face of hostility from the Portuguese, who viewed it as a violation of the Treaty of Tordesillas.
 However, French settlers returned in 1630 and in 1643 managed to establish a settlement at Cayenne along with some small-scale plantations.
-This second attempt would again be abandoned following Amerindian attacks.
+This second attempt would again be abandoned following Native American attacks.
 In 1658, the Dutch West Indies Company seized French territory to establish the Dutch colony of Cayenne.
 The French returned once more in 1664, and founded a second settlement at Sinnamary (this was attacked by the Dutch in 1665).

 In 1667, the English seized the area.
 Following the Treaty of Breda on 31 July 1667, the area was given back to France.
 The Dutch briefly occupied it for a period in 1676.